vaibahvj50/Customer-segmentation/README.md

 • Sales has been increased from 2010 to 2011.

-• RFM for Cluster ID box plots tells well about Cluster detail.
+• RFM for Cluster ID box plots tells well about Cluster detail..